Jari2647/FinalProject/README.md

 Walkman-style mp3 player created with Mbed LPC1768 microcontroller.
 Written in C++.
 Version: MBED OS6

-This portable device plays mp3 audio files off of a 32GB micro-sd card.
+This portable device plays mp3 audio files off of a 32GB MicroSD card.
 Connect your listening device of choice through the integrated 3.5mm audio jack and take your music on the go.
 Features include uLCD display UI, volume control, on-device menu navigation, and volume control.

 The entire device is built upon a 3D printed breadboard box by Thingiverse user lorddeath.